APMilestone3/JoystickMobileApp/README.md

 ### Compiling and Running
 1. Download this repository.
 2. Make sure the setting: "--telnet=socket,in,10,127.0.0.1,6400,tcp" is located in the FG settings, and click Fly in the FG.
+You Need to start the engine, click: Cessna C172P and the click: Autostart
 4. Open android studio, run the app, enter your ip and port, and press the connect button.
 5. Set the throttle, rudder, aileron, elevator, and play with the joystick.